 +struggle for satisfying agreements, a common language and a good product are the

 +same thing.
 Unifying them makes just sense, improves transparency, demands honesty

 User docs, developer docs and comments, as well as the code itslef are means of

 communication between people.
 They have to cooperate.
 All these parts should have

-This way ideas get stable without harming the "real code" and coders have more fun.
+-This way ideas get stable without harming the "real code" and coder have more fun.

 And if a prototype turns out to be a blind alley, it can be deleted without remorse.